Forzafonz/Scheduler/README.md

 1. Static testing;
 2. Unit  and Integration testing (StoryBook, Jest);
-3. E2E testing (Cypress)
+3. E2E testing (Cypress).

 The overall test coverage for the application is 95%:
 ![coverage](/public/images/coverage.png)

 The app has been deployed on `Netlify` and can be accessed via the link:<br>
 https://goofy-noether-013749.netlify.app/
 <br> `Please allow approximately 15 seconds for application to start up.
-It runs on AWS servers, so if application has been inactive for 30 minutes, it will be terminated and needs some time to restart`.
+It runs on AWS servers, so if application has been inactive for 30 minutes, it will be terminated so it needs some time to restart`.

 # Key Features:

-*  Single Page App
+*  Single Page App;
-*  Built using function-based React
+*  Built using functional React;
-*  Reducer was used to controll application state
+*  Reducer was used to controll application state;
-*  **WebSocket** was used to allow for synchoniously updating data in     multiple active clients
+*  **WebSocket** was used to allow for synchoniously updating data in     multiple active clients;
+*  95% of application is covered by unit and integration tests.

 # Dependencies: